-The Commission is of the view that to ensure timely completion of its review of any application for a tariff review submitted by DOMLEC it would consider certain critical issues in separate proceedings leading up to the conclusion of the tariff review.
+The Commission is of the opinion that to ensure timely completion of its review of any application for a tariff review submitted by DOMLEC, it would consider certain critical issues in separate proceedings leading up to the conclusion of the tariff review.
 These issues, which are critical inputs to the tariff determination, are:

-- Depreciation Study (Completed April 2024)

-- Weighted Average Cost of Capital WACC (Completed October 2024)

-- The Revenue Requirement and Rate Base

-- Approval of 5-Year Investment Plan

-- Review and Approval of the Cost of the Service Study

-- Review and Approval of the Rate Proposal
+- Depreciation Study (Completed April 2024) - Weighted Average Cost of Capital WACC (Completed October 2024) - Approval of DOMLEC's 5-Year Investment Plan (CAPEX) (Completed January 2025) - Revenue Requirement and Rate Base (Completed January 2025) - Review and Approval of the Cost of the Service Study (Ongoing) - Review and Approval of the Rate Proposal (Ongoing)

-The Commission will, when requested by DOMLEC, conduct its review of and make determinations on these issues prior to the final submission of the rate proposal.
+The Commission, when requested by DOMLEC, conducts its review of and makes determinations on these issues prior to the final submission of the Rate Proposal.

-The Depreciation Policy was addressed and completed in April 2024, as per the Commission's "Decision Document Ref: 2024/001/D - Depreciation Policy for Dominica Electricity Services Ltd".
-The Approval of the Weighted Average Cost of Capital (WACC) Study was completed in October 2024 as per the Commission's "Decision Document Ref 2024/002/CD-02/D - Weighted Average Cost of Capital (WACC) for Dominica Electricity Services Ltd".
+- (i) The Depreciation Policy was completed in April 2024, as per the Commission's "Decision Document Ref: 2024/001/D - Depreciation Policy for Dominica Electricity Services Ltd". - (ii) The Approval of the Weighted Average Cost of Capital (WACC) Study was completed in October 2024 as per the Commission's "Decision Document Ref 2024/002/D - Weighted Average Cost of Capital (WACC) for Dominica Electricity Services Ltd". - (iii) Approval of DOMLEC's 5-Year Investment Plan (CAPEX) was finalized and completed in January 2025, as per the Commission's "Decision Document Ref: 2025/001/D The 5-Year Investment Plan for Dominica Electricity Services Ltd".

-The Revenue Requirement is the total amount of money a utility must collect from its customers to pay for the generation, supply and distribution of electricity under normal operations to include its return on investment.
-Similarly, the Rate Base is the value of the utility's property, plant and equipment that are considered used and useful by the Regulatory Agency on which the utility is required to earn a reasonable rate of return.
+The Revenue Requirement is the total amount of money a utility must collect from its customers to pay for the generation, supply, and distribution of electricity under normal operations to include its return on investment.
+Similarly, the Rate Base is the value of the utility's property, plant and equipment considered as used and useful by the Regulatory Agency on which the utility is required to earn a reasonable rate of return.

-DOMLEC submitted its application on the Revenue Requirement and Rate Base for the Commission's consideration.
-Following comprehensive review by the Commission and collaboration discussions with DOMLEC, the Commission and DOMLEC set out their proposed determination on the Revenue Requirement and Rate Base for shareholders engagements.
+DOMLEC submitted its application on the Revenue Requirement and Rate Base for the Commission's consideration on August 16th, 2024.
+Following comprehensive review by the Commission and collaborative discussions with DOMLEC, the Commission and DOMLEC set out their proposed determination on the Revenue Requirement and Rate Base for shareholders engagements.

-The Commission's objective in this proceeding is to consider and decide on the proposed Revenue Requirement and Rate Base for DOMLEC.
+The Commission's objective in this proceeding is to provide its decision on the Revenue Requirement and Regulated Asset Base for DOMLEC.

 The Commission issued its first Consultative Document (CD) on October 8th, 2024, and held a hybrid public consultation to include virtual and in-person consultation on November 19th, 2024.
 Comments on the first response and publication on the second issue of the Consultative Document ended on November 30th, 2024.

-This new document sets out the Commission's response to the stakeholders' feedback and comments received from the first round of consultation and the Commission's proposed Decision that flowed from this consideration.
-These proposed Decisions will replace those, if and where appropriate, that were indicated in the previous Consultative Document
+This new document sets out the Commission's Decision that ensued from all considerations.
+These Decisions either remained or replaced those, if and where appropriate, that were indicated in the Consultative Document.

-The Commission's key objective in this proceeding is to consider and decide on:

-The Forecast Revenue Requirement that is considered sustainable and reasonable for DOMLEC under normal operation and to be factored in the determination of the average tariff for the 3-year tariff period.
+The Commission's key objective in this proceeding is to state its decision on the Revenue Requirement.
+The decision upholds a Revenue Requirement that is sustainable and reasonable for DOMLEC under normal operation, and which will be factored in the determination of the average tariff for the 3-year tariff process.

-Policy and Legal Framework
+2.0 Policy and Legal Framework